alicehe2003/AnalyticsTracker2025/analytics-tracker/DESIGN.md

 Which piece(s) of content are currently going viral, by some definition of "virality"?

 Predict what type of content is most likely to go viral based on current time/season, trends, previous content data, last X videos posted, and viral content from top creators or creators in the same niche etc.

-Select multiple pieces of content and see aggregated data analytics on only the selected items.

 Who is my main audience on each platform (age, gender, geographical location), and what similar content do they watch?